 In fact, one of the most well-known examples of packaging customer experience that is often discussed is the packaging of the Apple iPhone.
 It is said that the Apple iPhone pack was deliberately created as a ‘shoebox’ by the packaging and product experience team of the company.
 It consists of a compact, rigid, brick-shaped pack with clean printing on a white paper background.
 The customer peels off the overwrapping film and proceeds to lift off the fully telescoped top.
 The top lifts off smoothly but slowly to reveal the inner contents that are neatly and compactly presented.
 By this time, the customer is breathless with anticipation to reach the product itself.
 This helps to enhance the product experience and creates an aura of mystique around the product offering.
 Many luxury brands like fragrances or liquor, unlike utility products, rely on such devices to enhance product experience and derive value addition.

 “A great package starts with the right material.
 We turn ideas into the impact that enhances people’s lives,” says Mead Westvaco, a US$ 5.3 billion corporation and one of the largest global suppliers of paper and specialty components for the packaging industry.
 In fact ‘impact’ is a word that is often ignored when it comes to the choice of paper in the rush to meet product launch deadlines.
 Most buyers tend to view paper as a commodity to be measured, primarily, in terms of its price per kilo and GSM.
 The fact that printed paper packaging can be an important marketing tool is overlooked.
+Business owners looking to order customized glassware for their promotions may visit Artik’s website for assistance.
 In today’s growing ‘environmental awareness’, the paper packaging enjoys an increasing degree of consumer acceptance, is missed.
 Paper, after all, is a renewable, natural raw material that can be designed not only to look good but also to deliver excellent functional characteristics like whiteness, stiffness, printability, fold endurance, and a secure option for food or greasy and oily products.

 Ultimately, the greater challenge a designer faces is to combine the magic of his imagination with the constraints of production in such a remarkable way that it touches hearts, brings joy, and impresses for its innovation.
 Amidst such constraints, an impactful choice of paper can add a decisive dash of masala to the sales.